 Keeping the phone in your hand all the time can be quite annoying and not very comfy.
 It’s much better to buy one of these $10 armbands.
 It will give you more flexibility and it’s great for listening to music while you run.

 6. Use the hydration pack and have the water handy

-Exploring a city through running requires quite lots of time so you’ll need to keep hydrated.
+Exploring a city through running requires quite a lot of time so you’ll need to keep hydrated.
 Again, holding a water bottle in your hand is not the best option.
 What you can use instead is a hydration pack that can hold as much as 3 liters of liquid.
 It’s perfectly aligned with your body and has space for keys and money too.

 7. Get your favorite music, upload some local music, or unplug totally

 Listening to music while running gives you that wonderful feeling.
-I’m sure you have some of your favorite exercise tracks, but if you’re in a new environment, maybe you can upload some of the local vibes and immerse yourself in local culture.
+I’m sure you have some of your favorite exercise tracks, but if you’re in a new environment, maybe you can upload some of the local vibes and immerse yourself in the local culture.
 It’s best to use wireless Bluetooth headphones as the cable might be annoying.
-Personally I’ve found that unplugging is a great idea because it will let you appreciate all the smells and sights a little bit more.
+Personally, I’ve found that unplugging is a great idea because it will let you appreciate all the smells and sights a little bit more.

 Your run doesn’t have to be cyclical.
 You can set a far-away goal, reach it, stretch a little bit, relax, grab some tasty local food, and quickly come back home by bus or metro.
 In that way, you can explore places that are a little bit further away.

 10. Run at a slower pace to notice all the nuances of the new place